INL/clariah-fcs-endpoints/README.md

 Currently has initial basic support for blacklab server and the Nederlab portal.

-Based on the fhe Korp fcs 2.0 reference endpoint implementation (https://github.com/clarin-eric/fcs-korp-endpoint).
+Based on the fhe Korp fcs 2.0 reference endpoint implementation (https://github.com/clarin-eric/fcs-korp-endpoint), which in turn builds on https://svn.clarin.eu/FCSSimpleEndpoint/

 We test by running the 'clarin fcs aggregator' (cf below) locally.

 ## Clarin Federated Content Search